StuartHiring/python-engineers/README.md

 Create a function called find_courier in validate.py, which takes an list of Courier instances and an instance of a delivery class from delivery.py.
 The find_courier function:

-- returns the delivery class which is updated with the following:
+- returns the delivery class instance which is updated with the following:

   - in_progress set to True if any Courier instance is validated
   - courier_id is set to first valid courier in list.